Social Innovation Fund (Center for Economic Opportunity)

 Learn more about $aveNYC/SaveUSA at the New York City Office of Financial Empowerment’s website.

 Opportunity NYC (Center for Economic Opportunity)

 The nation's first conditional cash transfer (CCT) program, Opportunity NYC, is an evidence-based strategy for reducing poverty in New York City.
-Officially launched by Mayor Bloomberg in September 2007, the initiative provides financial incentives to low-income families to improve education, health and workforce outcomes and consists of three separate pilot programs for children, adults, and families.
+Officially launched in September 2007, the initiative provides financial incentives to low-income families to improve education, health and workforce outcomes and consists of three separate pilot programs for children, adults, and families.